Text & photos: Erik Pontoppidan, Copenhagen, Denmark

 Before our return to Denmark, we visited the remarkable Indian Rail Museum in New Delhi, where a big number of vintage locomotives and wagons can be admired from the 170-year-old train history of the country.
 There are no running vintage trains in the museum, but anyway, I strongly recommend it to all train enthusiasts.
 My great dream when I was 7 years old was to become an engine-driver, and in the museum, you may climb most of the old locomotives.
 Better than nothing!

-Click on the photos below for bigger size!
+Click or touch the photos below for bigger size.